Wealth Management Without the Jargon: Investment Strategies That Work Across Markets and Borders

 Week 1–2: Assessment & Architecture

-• Audit existing accounts, fees, and overlapping holdings
+• Audit existing investments, fees, and overlaps

-• Identify tax-advantaged account capacity (401k, IRA, ISA, PPF, RRSP)
+• Identify tax-advantaged accounts (401k, IRA, ISA, PPF, RRSP)

 Week 3–4: Core Infrastructure

-• Open necessary brokerage and tax-advantaged accounts
+• Open brokerage and investment accounts

-• Establish emergency fund (3-6 months of expenses) in high-yield savings
+• Build emergency fund (3–6 months expenses)

 Phase 2: Deployment (Days 31–60)

-Week 5–6: Core Positions
+Week 5–6: Core Portfolio Setup

-• Implement dollar-cost averaging for remaining 40% over weeks 7-8
+• Use dollar-cost averaging for remaining capital

-Week 7–8: Satellite & Tactical Positions
+Week 7–8: Diversification & Growth

-• Add satellite positions: international equities, sector tilts, REITs
+• Add international equities and sector exposure

 Phase 3: Optimization (Days 61–90)

-Week 9–10: Stress Testing & Review
+Week 9–10: Risk Management & Stress Testing

-• Identify concentration risks and liquidity vulnerabilities
+• Identify concentration and liquidity risks

-• Document investment policy statement with specific rules and triggers
+• Document investment rules and triggers

 Week 11–12: Income & Automation

-• Establish passive income streams from Section 12
+• Build passive income streams (Section 12)

-• Automate all recurring contributions and reinvestments
+• Automate investments and reinvestments

-• Review insurance coverage (life, disability, property) for wealth protection
+• Review insurance for wealth protection

 16. 5-Year Wealth Expansion Blueprint (2026–2031)